ShirleyHan6/NTUOSS-DataOdyssey/README.md

 ## Data Exploration <a name="explore2"></a>
 Read the image
 ![alt text](https://github.com/ShirleyHan6/NTUOSS-DataOdyssey/blob/master/images/code/unsupervised/read_reshape_img.png)
+A 2D image is comprised of two dimensional RGB values. <br>
+700 is the row number.<br>
+1000 is the column number.<br>
+3 is the R, G, B value respectively. <br>
 <!-- blank line -->
 ---
 ## Image Compression: K-Means <a name="k_means"></a>
 ### Algorithm Intuition ([Online Demo](http://alekseynp.com/viz/k-means.html))<a name="intuition2"></a>
 ![alt text](https://github.com/ShirleyHan6/NTUOSS-DataOdyssey/blob/master/images/k_means.png)
+K-means is one of the most popular unsupervised clustering algorithms. <br>
+"K" in K-means refers to k number of clusters. <br>
+"Means" refers to finding the means, or centroids of the clusters. <br>
 <!-- blank line -->
 ---
 ### Coding with sklearn <a name="coding2"></a>